 All electronics are prohibited during regular camp hours and will be collected at the start of camp each day.
 This includes tablets, MP3 players, cell phones, etc. If there is an emergency, the camper may use his/her phone after consulting a camp counselor.
 In special circumstances, phones may be kept on a camper during camp; however, this should be discussed with the Director of Collections & Education prior to the start of camp.
 Electronics may be used by campers during Before Care and After Care.

 HSDH&P will make every attempt to serve campers who require special attention or consideration.
 Since we are not a special needs camp, there may be some needs that we are unable to meet.
 Please discuss your camper’s needs with the Director of Collections & Education prior to registering so that program compatibility can be determined.

 Currently no interpreters are provided for, and the HSDH&P Staff cannot accommodate non-English speaking campers.

 Campers Taking Medicine

 If a camp is full, the registering camper will be added to a waiting list on a first-come, first-served basis.
-If spots become available, the camper will be notified within two days prior to the beginning of camp.
+If spots become available, the guardian will be notified within two days prior to the beginning of camp.